Dr Renee Timmers

 2012 British Academy International Partnership and Mobility Scheme (£27.230) with Zohar Eitan – Cross-modal perception of music.

 2012 Visiting Fellowship at the Centre for Music Performance as Creative Practice (£1.800).
-Fellowship to visit Oxford University and King’s College London.
+Research visit Oxford University and King’s College London.
 Expressive performance in contemporary music.

 2011 University of Sheffield, Faculty of Arts and Humanities, Research & Innovation Grant (£1,500) with Harriet Crook - Influences of emotions on perception and attention to auditory patterns.